MODAjosh/GEOINT-Database/Tempates/Workflow.md

 ### Key Findings
 - Summarize the results of the analysis.
   - Example: "The analysis identified three major flood-prone areas in the region."
+- Link findings to the original objectives and key questions.

 ### Recommendations
-- Provide actionable recommendations.
+- Provide actionable recommendations based on the analysis.
   - Example: "Install flood barriers in identified high-risk zones."
+- Include risk assessments or scenarios if applicable.
+  - Example: "Potential flood risk increases by 20% under a high rainfall scenario."

 ### Deliverables
 - List deliverables:
-  - Maps
+  - Maps (static and interactive).
-  - Reports
+  - Analytical reports with data insights.
-  - Raw and processed datasets
+  - Raw and processed datasets.

+### Stakeholder Summary
+- Tailor interpretations for different audiences.
+  - Example: Technical reports for analysts, visual summaries for policymakers.

 ---